Goooble/tui-typing-test/journal.md

 Figured out you need to keep a frame/buffer and then write to it and then write the entire frame to the terminal.
 It reduced flickering by a lot, but theres more i can do i think.
 Differential rendering to the rescue, i will do grid based for the least flickering.
 OMG literally zero flickering after grid differential rendering.
 THIS IS SO GOOD
 I didnt know i could reduce flickering to zero!

+# Testing Text

+I wanted proper sentences like nitrotype has with a little punctuation and stuff.
+I tried getting text from alice in the wonderland and making that work but normalizing the text with all the white spaces and all just didnt sit right or maybe i just realized it was very doable and i just had to place a trim() in the right place and would have solved that issue.
+But that I did with of Chatgpt anyways so it didnt feel right either way.
+It once again reinforced the idea that I hate data processing stuff.
+So i just settled with text generation like monkey type does.

 ## Side notes

 I feel a growing need to add a text rendering function I swear to god, i am tired of refactoring 4 functions each time i add an improvement to the rendering.
 OMG i am stupid as hell, fixing the cursor was so easy if i had just used cursorlocations lol, why did i not think of that until now.
 I am dumbo dumbo